 According to you, what is the main benefit of entering an art competition?

 Calls for artists are very beneficial as they are an incentive to keep your portfolio updated, as you are producing constant work, having specific goals and deadlines.
 Also, it gives artists the opportunity to see what other artists are producing.
 The most exciting part is seeing what is done internationally, as through the opportunities we offer.

-How long does it take to plan a competition?
+How long does it take to plan an art competition?

-It takes about a year to plan a competition.
-As soon as you finish organizing one competition you need to start planning the next one immediately.
+It takes about a year to plan an art competition.
+As soon as you finish organizing one art competition you need to start planning the next one immediately.
 It is a big project that needs work and a dedicated team.

-How do you promote the competitions in order to reach the appropriate audience?
+How do you promote the art competitions in order to reach the appropriate audience?